-Besides the data link, the other electrical interface we need between rotor and stator is for power transmission.
-We power Since this prototype serves only demonstration purposes, we chose to use the simplest possible method of power transmission: solar cells.
+Since this prototype serves only demonstration purposes, we chose to use the simplest possible method of power transmission: solar cells.
 We mounted six series-connected solar cells in three commercially available modules on the circular PCB at the end of our cylindrical rotor.
-The solar cells directly feed the rotor's logic supply with buffering by a large $33\,\mu\mathrm{F}$ ceramic capacitor.
-With six cells in series, they provide around $3.0\,\mathrm{V}$ at several tens of mA given sufficient illumination.
+The solar cells directly feed the rotor's logic supply with buffering by a large 33 μF ceramic capacitor.
+With six cells in series, they https://blog.jaseg.de/posts/kicad-mesh-plugin/ provide around $3.0\,\mathrm{V}$ at several tens of $\mathrm{mA}$ given sufficient illumination.